cmse822/project-1-team1/report/writeup_final.md

 On both architectures (Intel18 & Amd20), the performance(Gflop/s) graph line rises rapidly as the matrix size gets bigger at the beginning (matrix size within 100 or so), after matrix size reaches 100, the trend of performance graph line becomes flatten, and then it goes down in a stepwise manner as the matrix size keeps enlarged.

-The positions where those stepwise decreases taking place may correspond to the memory space needed reaches L1, L2, L3 cache capacity repectively.
+The positions where those stepwise decreases taking place may correspond to the memory space needed reaches L1, L2, L3 cache capacity respectively.

 Based on the cache data presented in Q5, we calculate the matrix size corresponding to each cache level.
 We do calculation by using the  formula,  $\rm Cache \ size(KB) = N^2 \cdot 3 \cdot 8 / 1024$ .